Will the bubble burst in Russia’s wartime economic growth?

 The draft budget outlines Moscow’s ambitions for maintaining high levels of spending in order to keep the wartime economy afloat.
 The total budget expenditures in 2025 are expected to reach 41.5 trillion rubles.
 This is an increase of roughly 13% over the 36.6 trillion rubles spent in 2024.
 Nearly 41% of that amount will be spent on security and defense, which is more than the combined government expenditure on education, healthcare and social policy.

 The Kyiv Independent reported that this sum shows Moscow’s willingness to continue its war with its neighbor to the west.
-It also indicates the Kremlin is aware that it may take decades to rebuild its following nearly three years of costly combat.
+It also indicates the Kremlin is aware that it may take decades to rebuild its armed forces following nearly three years of costly combat.
 Dara Massicot is a senior fellow of the Carnegie Endowment for International Peace.

 The budget proposals are conservative in their estimates of oil and gas revenues.
 They expect them to drop to 10.9 trillion Russian roubles by 2025, down from the 11.3 trillion roubles that were expected this year.

 “We are now working to minimize the impact that oil prices have on the budget.
 The overall share of cash received from the sale oil and gas is decreasing.
-If this figure was 35-40% a few short years ago, it will drop to 27% in 2025, and to 23% in 2027,” Russian Finance Minister Anton Siluanov said to RT Arabic.
+If this figure was 35-40% a few short years ago, it will drop to 27% in 2025, and to 23% in 2027,” Russian Minister Anton Siluanov said to RT Arabic.

 Kluge said that weaning off the dependence of the economy on oil and natural gas revenues would take years.
 The financial system is still highly vulnerable to a sudden drop in oil and gas prices.